Dreamaker-MrC/Dreamaker-MrC.github.io/README.md

-# Ze Jiang
+# kevin king
-This is Ze Jiang's personal [homepage](https://zejiang-unsw.github.io/).
+This is Cui Wenqing's personal [homepage](https://dreamaker-mrc.github.io/).

 ## A short introduction
-I am an engineer, hydro-climatologist and researcher.
-My research focuses on drought detection and attribution, as well as prediction using GCM simulations.
-I mainly use statistical tools to carry out my research works.
+I am an engineer, .
+My research focuses on , as well as  simulations.
+I mainly use simulations tools to carry out my research works.

 PROFILE:
 * Highly self-motivated researcher with demonstrated research expertise modeling hydro-climatology processes.